 Matt Hoffman, DNP, APRN, FNP-C

-Matt Hoffman, DNP, APRN, FNP-C, is a clinical assistant professor at the Texas A&M College of Nursing and practices as a family nurse practitioner in a private family practice clinic in Bryan, Texas.
-His research interests include neurology, stroke prevention and post-stroke care, neuroscience of mental disorders, nursing informatics, LGBTQ health needs and inequities and health care policy, law and advocacy.
+Matt Hoffman, DNP, APRN, FNP-C, is a clinical assistant professor at the Texas A&M College of Nursing and practices as a family nurse practitioner (FNP) in a private family practice clinic in Bryan, Texas.
+Dr. Hoffman teaches advanced pathophysiology and advanced pharmacology within the undergraduate and graduate nursing programs along with instructing clinical groups in the FNP program.
+Research interests include neurology, stroke prevention and post-stroke care, neuroscience of mental disorders, nursing informatics, LGBTQ health needs and inequities, hormone replacement therapy, and health care policy, law and advocacy.

 Dr. Hoffman received his Bachelor of Arts in communication from Stephen F. Austin State University, Bachelor of Science in nursing from Texas A&M University and Doctor of Nursing Practice in family practice from the University of Iowa.

-Dr. Hoffman is a member of Sigma Theta Tau International (Gamma chapter), the American Association of Nurse Practitioners, the National League for Nursing and the Brazos Valley Nurse Practitioner's Association.
+Dr. Hoffman is a member of Sigma Theta Tau International (Gamma and Phi Iota chapters), the American Association of Nurse Practitioners, the National League for Nursing, the National Organization of Nurse Practitioner Faculties, the American Association of Nurse Practitioners, the National League for Nursing and the Brazos Valley Nurse Practitioner's Association.
 He has presented at local and national meetings and conferences, most notably the American Association of Nurse Practitioners National Conference and the American Academy of Nursing's Transforming Health, Driving Policy Conference.